 Set on 1,400 beautiful acres, Dry Creek Ranch features large homesites, open spaces, trail systems, a community farm, and a commitment to sustainability.
 This neighborhood embraces the values that many are seeking in a farm-to-table community.
 This subdivision offers custom and semi-custom homes priced from $500,000.
 This development started building new homes in 2019 by several of Boise's top home builders.

-Check out the newest phase, The Estates at Dry Creek Ranch, offering 1 acre lots and homes started at $1.8M.
-View plat map.
+Check out the newest phase, The Estates at Dry Creek Ranch, offering 1-acre lots and homes started at $1.8M.
+View the plat map.